Economic Shocks, Opportunity Costs, and the Supply of Politicians: Institutional and Theoretical Background

 \section{Institutional and Theoretical Background}

 In Brazil, a significant portion of the population is engaged in politics.
 As mandated by the 1988 Brazilian constitution, voting is compulsory for all literate citizens aged 18 to 69.\footnote{The average turnout rate in Federal Elections in the last 20 years was about 80\% \citep{IDEA2024}.} Apart from voting, more than 16 million Brazilians were registered as members of a political party in 2020.
-This corresponds to about 11\% of the electorate, one of the highest shares across democracies.
-In addition, between 2000 and 2020, about 1.7 million individuals have run for office in local elections in Brazil.
+This corresponds to about 11\% of the electorate, among the highest shares observed across democratic countries.
+In addition, between 2000 and 2020, about 1.7 million individuals ran for office in local elections in Brazil.
 In this section, we describe the institutional environment in which individuals decide about their involvement as party members or local candidates and present a theoretical framework that illustrates the role of opportunity costs in this decision.